Younger Bush rarely called on elder Bush during presidency

 George W. Bush said that during his two terms in office, he rarely called on his father's counsel.
-But there were exceptions over the years, intersections where the personal drifted into the presidential .
+But there were exceptions, intersections where the personal drifted into the presidential.

-A look at some of those times as cited by Bush in his 2014 book "A Portrait of My Father," about George H.W.
-Bush.
-The elder Bush died late Friday at age 94.
+A look at some of those times as cited by Bush in his 2014 book "A Portrait of My Father" about George H.W.
+Bush, who died late Friday at age 94:

 — The younger Bush asked his dad what he thought about making Dick Cheney his vice presidential choice, and his father approved.
 Cheney was the elder Bush's defense chief and the most influential of the people who served the 41st president to work for the 43rd.